annotation/text-fabric/docs/core/Text.md

     of which there might be (very) many.
 The TF browser has a control that can deal with long lists.

-    Level 2 divides a level 1 section into a chunk that can be loaded into a webpage, without overwhelming the browser.
+    Level 2 divides a level 1 section into a division that can be loaded into a webpage, without overwhelming the browser.
     Even better, it should be just one or a few screenfuls of text, when represented in `plain` view.

-    Level 3 divides a level 2 section into chunks that roughly corresponds to lines.
+    Level 3 divides a level 2 section into divisions that roughly corresponds to lines.
     Such lines typically take up one screenful if represented in `pretty` view.

 !!! explanation "Section levels are generic"